+CE 160L: Civil Engineering Design (3)

-CE 202: Engineering Statics (3) ECE 203L: Circuit Analysis I (3)
+CE 202: Engineering Statics (3)

+ECE 203L: Circuit Analysis I (3)

 ECE 213: Circuit Analysis II (3)

 ECE 238L: Computer Logic Design (4)

 ME 160L: Mechanical Engineering Design I (3)

 ME 260L: Mechanical Engineering Design II (3)

-NOTE: Other engineering courses specified in the B.S. degree plan of interest may be substituted, if offered by UNM-LA.
+NOTE: Other engineering courses specified in the B.S. degree plan of interest

+may be substituted, if offered by UNM-LA.

 4. Physical/Natural Sciences (12 credit hours)

-CHEM 121/123L: General Chemistry I(3)/

-General Chemistry I Lab (1)
+CHEM 121/123L: General Chemistry I(3)/General Chemistry I Lab (1)

 PHYC 160: General Physics (3)

 PHYC 160L: General Physics Laboratory (1)

 PHYC 161: General Physics (3)

 PHYC 161L: General Physics Laboratory (1)

 5. Mathematics and Statistics (12 credit hours)

 MATH 162: Calculus I (4)

 MATH 163: Calculus II (4)

 MATH 264: Calculus III (4)

 6. Humanities (6 credit hours)

 Select any UNM Core Curriculum courses in this area.

+7. Fine Arts (3 credit hours)

+Select any UNM Core Curriculum course in this area, or substitute one additional course from the core curriculum in either Humanities or Social & Behavioral Sciences

-7. Social and Behavioral Sciences (6 credit hours) Including:
+8. Social and Behavioral Sciences (6 credit hours)

+Including:

 ECON 105: Introductory Macroeconomics (3)

-and

 Select one other UNM Core Curriculum course in this area.

-8. Other (18 credit hours)
+9. Other (12 credit hours)

-To complete the required number of hours for this degree, other courses (18 credit hours) may be chosen from the following if not already counted in degree program:
+To complete the required number of hours for this degree, other courses (12 credit hours) may be chosen from the following if not already counted in degree program.

-Writing and Speaking:

-ENGL 219: Technical writing (3) Engineering and Computer Science:
+Engineering and Computer Science

+CE 160L: Civil Engineering Design (3)

 CE 202: Engineering Statics (3)

 ECE 203L: Circuit Analysis I (3)

 ECE 213: Circuit Analysis II (3)

 ECE 238L: Computer Logic Design (4)

 ME 160L: Mechanical Engineering Design I (3)

 ME 260L: Mechanical Engineering Design II (3)

-This course will be offered through Extended University occasionally, but it will run through

-UNM-Albuquerque at main campus tuition rates.
+ME 217: Energy, Environment & Society (3)

 Note: Other engineering courses specified in the B.S. degree plan of interest may be substituted, if offered by UNM-LA.

-Physical/Natural Sciences:
+Physical/Natural Sciences

-CHEM 122/124L: General Chemistry II(3)/

-General Chemistry II Lab (1)
+CHEM 122/124L: General Chemistry II (3)/General Chemistry II Lab (1)

-EPS 101: How the Earth Works-An Introduction

-to Geology (3)
+EPS 101: How the Earth Works-An Introduction to Geology (3)

 PHYC 167: Problems in General Physics (1)

 PHYC 168: Problems in General Physics (1)

 PHYC 262: General Physics (3)

 PHYC 267: Problems in General Physics (1)

-Foreign Language (Maximum of 3 credit hours) Select any UNM Core Curriculum course in this area.
+Foreign Language (Maximum of 3 credit hours)

-Fine Arts (Maximum of 3 credit hours)

 Select any UNM Core Curriculum course in this area.

 Associate of Science in Science

 About the Program

 This program represents the first two years of course work in general science with an emphasis in physics, chemistry, and biology.
 Completion of this degree will enable students to transfer to a four-year institution for additional studies leading to a bachelor's degree.
 It will also provide background studies for students wishing to enter the work force as technicians in science.

 Specific Requirements

 1. A minimum of 66 credit hours with a minimum grade point average of 2.0.

 At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence.
 It is strongly recommended that the student check the specific requirements for the B.S or B.A. in the particular area of interest in science (biology, biochemistry, chemistry, earth and planetary science, physics, astrophysics) in order to make the best choices among the optional courses below.

 2. Writing and Speaking (6 credit hours)

 ENGL 101: Composition I: Exposition (3)

 ENGL 102: Composition II: Analysis & Argument (3)

 3. Physical/Natural Sciences (20 credit hours)

 Including: